Unbiased Bike Reviews, Guides & How-To's

 A high-performance road bike perfect for long weekend training rides, group sportives, or amateur competitions.

-The Domane AL3 serves as an ideal upgrade for those planning to take their cycling more seriously.
+Domane AL 3 serves as an ideal upgrade for those planning to take their cycling more seriously.

 It could also work as a good starter bike although its price range is on the slightly higher end.